 Antarctica is by definition the coldest, driest, windiest continent on earth.
 Its surface is made up of 98% ice, with rivers, lakes, mountains, and even a few active volcanoes.
 It is home to penguins, seals, petrels, whales and albatross.

-People have been traveling to this icy region for over 100 years and with almost every part of it now explored, it is becoming increasingly threatened by climate change and global warming, over-fishing, invasive species, tourism and pollution, development of infrastructure.
+People have been traveling to this icy region for over 100 years and with almost every part of it now explored, it is becoming increasingly threatened by climate change and global warming, over-fishing, invasive species, tourism, pollution and infrastructure development.

-Photographer / videographer Lucia Griggi journeyed South with a team of Marine biologists, ornithologists, historians, geologists, general naturalists and even a botanist to explore the world’s fifth largest continent.
+Photographer Lucia Griggi journeyed South with a team of Marine biologists, ornithologists, historians, geologists, general naturalists and even a botanist to explore the world’s fifth largest continent.

 Another threat to the Southern Ocean is microplastic.
 Small amounts have been found in the Weddell Sea, North East of the Antarctic Peninsula.

 Tourism poses one of the major threats to the region.
 With thousands of tourists coming in the summer period — biosecurity is the most acute problem.
 Even though all cruise lines have to follow strict biosecurity guidelines and take measures to prevent any seeds or plants being introduced to the region, it is ultimately impossible to avoid it altogether.”

 “Antarctica is a breeding ground for many cetaceans like Humpback whales that arrive from South Pacific to feed on krill in the Summertime as well as to feed their young.
 Four species of penguin can be found around the Antarctic Peninsula, as well as four species of seals.”

 “A highlight of any trip is the proximity to wildlife.
 Whether it’s a Humpback whale spy-hopping next to your boat, or a seal hauled out on an ice flow.
 Even a curious penguin chick coming to check on your bright red trousers is a fantastic experience.”